"Perfect" - American Songwriter

 "Splendid.
 Tender and moving" - The Telegraph

 Minneapolis based Ben Kyle is the Belfast born singer, songwriter and architect behind the critically acclaimed eponymous album BEN KYLE featuring the award-winning songs Mercy and Don't Settle as well as 5 heralded albums from the Irish-Americana outfit Romantica.
-American Songwriter described the song Mercy as "Perfect" and the Huffington Post has dubbed Kyle "A Sleeping Giant."
+American Songwriter described Mercy as "Perfect" and the Huffington Post has dubbed Kyle "A Sleeping Giant."

 Emigrating to Minnesota from Belfast, Northern Ireland with his family as a teen, Kyle synthesized the Roots sound he absorbed in midwestern America with his childhood steeped in Irish folk and went on to release 5 heralded albums as the singer-songwriter and voice behind the Americana critical darlings Romantica.
-Paste Magazine named Romantica's 2007 release America "One of the Best Albums of 2007", yet No Depression declared that Shadowlands (2016) was "Undeniably their best."
+Paste Magazine named Romantica's 2007 release America "One of the Best Albums of 2007", yet No Depression declared that their 2016 release Shadowlands was "Undeniably their best."